 You can also visit AT&T’s website to use its fiber internet availability map.
 It shows where customers can get fiber plans—just type in your address to see if you’re a lucky winner.

 What are AT&T’s fiber plans?

-AT&T’s fiber internet plans range in speed from 100 Mbps to 940 Mbps.
-The slowest package starts at $35 per month and the fastest one topping out at $60 per month.
+AT&T’s fiber internet plans range in speed from 300 Mbps to 5,000 Mbps—the latter being the fastest internet plan available from a major provider in the entire country.
+The slowest package (though it’s not slow by any means) starts at $55 per month and the fastest one tops out at $180 per month.

 You don’t have to sign up for a contract with AT&T Fiber, and you get unlimited data with your package.
 Renting a router to come with your Wi-Fi package costs an extra $10 per month, but you can save money by buying your own router.
 (We recommend a long-range router if you live in a big house or a gigabit router to get the most out of a 940 Mbps fiber plan.)

 Before you sign up for a plan, we recommend taking a quick look at our best internet deals guide to see if you can find a sweet deal on an AT&T fiber package.

 Is AT&T fiber internet fast enough for you?

 AT&T fiber-optic plans are fast enough for most people, providing a reliable Wi-Fi connection for everything from gaming to streaming to Zoom.